michaeljcohen/cricut_cache/readme.md

 ### Runing it every time
 From now on you can just double click the resetcricut.py icon on your desktop and it will launch Design Space

+If you have issues, either create a new issue [here](https://github.com/michaeljcohen/cricut_cache/issues) or message me on reddit